Environmental Risks to Infrastructure Innovation Programme

 Theme 3: Dealing with uncertainty in design, operational and investment decisions.

-Each of the three Programme themes has the potential to be cross-cutting and is underpinned by one major guiding principle: the fact that the infrastructure system is not a disconnected series of isolated assets, but rather is viewed in terms of cross-sectoral issues, challenges and interdependencies.
+Each of the three programme themes is underpinned by one major guiding principle: the fact that the infrastructure system is not a disconnected series of isolated assets, but rather is viewed in terms of cross-sectoral issues, challenges and interdependencies.

 Two workshops were held in 2014 to discuss the key environmental issues facing UK infrastructure and what is needed from the research base to support decision-making around these issues.
 The workshop reports are available below.

-For further information on the Environmental Risks to Infrastructure Innovation Programme contact Kay Heuser at email@example.com.
+For further information on the Environmental Risks to Infrastructure Innovation Programme, contact Katie Hart at email@example.com.